m5stack/aws-iot-kit-tutorials/workshop/content/Intro to Alexa For IoT/Building and Testing AFI/_index.en.md

 {{< img "alexa-time.en.webp" "Alexa, what time is it?"
 "Person: Alexa, what time is?, Alexa: It's 1:52p.m.">}}

 ## Testing Alexa Smart Home Capabilities (Beta)
-The AFI device has **Alexa Built-In**, which means you can speak to Alexa directly to the device and Alexa will respond with voice on the device.
+The AFI device has **Alexa Built-In**, which means you can speak to Alexa directly on the device and Alexa will respond with voice on the device.
 However, this version of AFI from Espressif also supports Alexa Smart Home commands as a beta feature, which allows you to control attributes on the device.

 The Alexa for AWS IoT sample application creates a virtual device called **Light** in your Alexa app, which supports two interfaces: